-Brain stimulation therapy is a broad term that encompasses a set of techniques used to stimulate brain cells.
-After having psychotherapy and highly effective psychotropics in their treatment armamentarium, psychiatrists are now foraying into the field of interventional psychiatry.
-However, these therapeutic interventions are non-invasive.
-That is, no surgical incision needs to be made in order to administer these interventions.
-The only exceptions to this are deep brain stimulation (DBS) and vagal nerve stimulation (VNS).
+Brain stimulation technique is a broad term that encircles a set of techniques that are used to stimulate brain cells.
+After having highly effective psychotropics and psychotherapy in their treatment armamentarium, psychiatrists are now entering into the field of interventional psychiatry.
+However, these therapeutic interventions are non-invasive; that is, there is no surgical incision needed in order to administer these interventions.
+The only exceptions to this are vagal nerve stimulation (VNS) and deep brain stimulation (DBS).

-The non-invasiveness of these procedures confers a huge advantage to the patients.
-While invasive surgical procedures are fraught with numerous risks, these brain stimulation techniques are very safe.
-These techniques primarily employ electricity, implants or magnets to treat a host of complex neuropsychiatric conditions.
+The non-invasiveness of these procedures provides a huge benefit to the patients.
+While invasive surgical procedures are filled with numerous risks, and so these brain stimulation therapies are very safe.
+These techniques primarily employ implants, electricity, or magnets to treat a moderator of complex neuropsychiatric conditions.

-Among the brain stimulation techniques currently available today, the electroconvulsive therapy - ECT is the oldest and the most researched form.
+Among the currently available brain stimulation techniques, electroconvulsive therapy - ECT is the oldest and the most researched form.
 The other techniques include,

 1) Repetitive Transcranial Magnetic Stimulation (rTMS):

 This modality differs from ECT and in that it employs a magnet instead of an electric current to stimulate the brain.
-It was approved for the treatment of major depressive disorder (MDD) in 2008.
-Recent data indicate good efficacy of this modality in tackling depressive disorders, treatment-resistant auditory hallucinations of schizophrenia and negative symptoms of schizophrenia.
+It was approved for the treatment of the major depressive disorder (MDD) in 2008.
+Recent data indicate the good efficacy of this modality in tackling depressive disorders, treatment-resistant auditory hallucinations of schizophrenia, and negative symptoms of schizophrenia.

 2) Magnetic Seizure Therapy (MST):

 This is an amalgamation of ECT and rTMS as it draws from the concepts used in the aforementioned procedures.
-Like ECT it produces a short lasting seizure and like rTMS it uses a magnetic pulse to produce this.
-It differs from ECT and in that it does not use electricity to generate a seizure.
+Like ECT, it produces a short-lasting seizure, and like rTMS, it uses a magnetic pulse to produce this.
+It differs from ECT in that it does not use electricity to generate a seizure.
 The patient is anesthetized and is unaware of the seizure.
 Recent data confirm its efficacy in the treatment of mood disorders.
-The advantages of MST over ECT include a shorter lasting seizure and fewer memory side effects.
+The advantages of MST over ECT include a shorter-lasting seizure and fewer memory side effects.

 3) Vagus Nerve Stimulation (VNS):

 In this modality, an implanted device beneath the skin generates electrical pulses through the left vagus nerve.
-This nerve transmits signals from the brain to a host of other organs like the heart, lungs and other brain areas that regulate core functions like mood and sleep.
+This nerve transmits signals from the brain to a host of other organs like the heart, lungs, and other brain areas that regulate core functions like mood and sleep.
 This modality of treatment was initially devised for the treatment of epilepsy.
 It soon became clear that it was indispensable in the treatment of mood disorders, especially depression.
 VNS critically modulates the levels of brain chemicals called neurotransmitters.
-These include serotonin, norepinephrine, GABA and glutamate.
-These brain chemicals play a vital role in mood regulation.
-The pulses generated by the device last for 30 seconds and are generated about every 3 to 5 minutes.
-The pulse generator is a battery assisted device which has a lifespan of about 10 years after which it should be replaced.
+These include serotonin, norepinephrine, GABA, and glutamate.
+These brain chemicals play a crucial role in mood regulation.
+The pulses generated by the device last for 30 seconds, and they are generated about every 3 to 5 minutes.
+The pulse generator is a battery-assisted device that has a lifespan of about 10 years, after which it should be replaced.
 Once these pulses reach the left vagus nerve, signals are delivered to brain areas controlling mood resulting in modulation and regulation of the mood state.

 4) Deep Brain Stimulation (DBS):

 This is an invasive procedure and requires brain surgery.
 The head is shaved and attached to a sturdy frame with the help of screws.
 This is done to keep the head stable during the procedure.
 The brain is scanned using magnetic resonance imaging (MRI).
-The scanned images are used during the surgery which guide in the placement of the electrode in a specific brain area.
-The patient is awake during the procedure but feels no pain as the head is numbed with a local anesthesia.
+The scanned images are used during the surgery, which guides the placement of the electrode in a specific brain area.
+The patient is awake during the procedure but feels no pain as the head is numbed with local anesthesia.

 During the procedure, two holes are drilled into the head.
 A slender tube is threaded into the brain to place electrodes on a specific brain part.
-In case of depression, these electrodes are placed in area 25 of the brain which has been found to be hyperactive in mood disorders.
-The cortico-striato-thalamic tract is targeted in case of obsessive compulsive disorder and the sub-thalamic nucleus is targeted in case of Parkinson's disease.
+In case of depression, these electrodes are placed in area 25 of the brain, which has been found to be hyperactive in mood disorders.
+The cortical-striatal-thalamic tract is targeted in case of obsessive-compulsive disorder, and the subthalamic nucleus is targeted in case of Parkinson's disease.
 Throughout the procedure, the patient guides the placement of these electrodes by providing feedback on how he or she subjectively feels about his or her symptoms following the electrode placement.
 The exact site is determined when the patient tells that his or her symptoms have abated maximally in one particular position.
-Following this, the patient is put under general anesthesia and the electrodes are attached to wires that run from the head to the chest.
-In the chest, pair of battery operated device is implanted which generate electrical pulses continuously to the electrodes placed in the brain.
+Following this, the patient is put under general anesthesia, and the electrodes are attached to wires that run from the head to the chest.
+In the chest, a pair of the battery-operated device is implanted, which generates electrical pulses continuously to the electrodes placed in the brain.

 In summary, these novel modalities of treatment in psychiatry hold a great promise for the future.
 It is imperative to build awareness and educate the public about the availability of these therapeutic modalities.
 All these techniques fall under the rubric of interventional psychiatry, which is the bright new face of a specialty that has dedicated itself to alleviate the suffering of mankind.